Ons Jabeur reaches maiden grand slam final at Wimbledon with victory against Tatjana Maria - KESQ

 From there, the match was all but sewn up, and Jabeur completed the victory on her second of three match points after Maria returned into the net.

-“I’m a proud Tunisian woman standing here today,” Jabeur, who will face either Simona Halep or Elena Rybakina in the final on Saturday, said in her on-court interview, “and I know in Tunisia they’re going crazy right now.
+“I’m a proud Tunisian woman standing here today,” Jabeur, who will face Elena Rybakina in the final on Saturday, said in her on-court interview, “and I know in Tunisia they’re going crazy right now.

 “I just try to inspire really as much as I can.
 I want to see more and more, not just Tunisian, but Arab and African players on tour.
 I just love the game and I want to share this experience with them.”